 Radiologic Technology is a selective admissions program.
-All application materials (including all final official transcripts) must be sent to the Admissions Office at Middlesex Community College no later than 5:00pm on April 1, 2016.
+All application materials (including all final official transcripts) must be sent to the Admissions Office at Middlesex Community College no later than April 1, 2015.
 Late applications and transcripts will not be accepted.

-All applicants are required to submit the following by the April 1, 2016 deadline:
+All applicants are required to submit the following by the April 1, 2015 deadline:

 - ✓ General Middlesex Community College application with \$20 application fee. - ✓ Signed and completed Radiologic Technology Application.
 The application is available online at http://mxcc.edu/future-students/selective-admissions/ or may be picked up at the Admissions Office (Founders Hall). - ✓ Proof of high school completion.
-This may be done by submitting an official high school transcript or a photocopy of your high school diploma or GED certificate. - ✓ Official college or university transcripts from all colleges ever attended.
-If you have completed courses at Middlesex Community College you do not need to submit a Middlesex transcript. - Minimum 2.7 Rad Tech GPA- based only on the college courses with grades that meet the admission requirements and curriculum requirements of the Radiologic Technology Program.
-The Rad Tech GPA is a program-specific calculation and may differ from your college GPA.
-(Please note: if an applicant is using a course from a Fresh Start Semester to meet a Rad Tech admission or program curriculum requirement, that course will count in the calculation of the applicant's Rad Tech GPA.) - Completion of BIO211 (Anatomy and Physiology I) or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of April 1, 2016. - Completion of BIO212 (Anatomy and Physiology II) or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of April 1, 2016 or completed during, but no later, than the spring semester of application year. - Completion of ENG101 (English Composition) or equivalent with a grade of C or better by the application deadline of April 1, 2016. - Computer literacy.
-This requires a passing score on a computer proficiency test or completion of CSA105, CSA106 or CSC101 or equivalent with a grade "C" or higher, completed prior to the application deadline of April 1, 2016. - + "Five years prior" is defined as having completed the course between December 2010 and April 1, 2016. - ✓ Three letters of recommendation.
+This may be done by submitting official high school transcript or a photocopy of your high school diploma or GED certificate. - ✓ Official college or university transcripts from all colleges ever attended.
+If you have completed courses at Middlesex Community College you do not need to submit a Middlesex transcript. - o Minimum GPA of 2.7.
+The GPA is calculated by all college and university work completed by the applicant. - o Completion of BIO211 (Anatomy and Physiology I) or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of April 1, 2015. - Completion of BIO212 (Anatomy and Physiology II) or equivalent, with a grade of C+ or higher, completed within five years prior+ to application deadline of April 1, 2015 or completed during, but no later, than the spring semester of application year. - o Completion of ENG101 (English Composition) or equivalent with a grade of C or better by the application deadline of April 1, 2015. - Computer literacy.
+This requires a passing score on a computer proficiency test or completion of CSA105, CSA106 or CSC101 or equivalent with a grade "C" or higher, completed prior to the application deadline of April 1, 2015. - ✓ Three letters of recommendation.
 Letters should be from former or current employers or professors.
-All letters should be submitted on school or company letterhead and should include the applicant's full name within the letter & must be submitted in a sealed envelope with the recommender's signature across the seal.
+All letters should be submitted on school or company letterhead and should include the applicant's full name within the letter.
 Please note: NO peer or hand-written letters of recommendation will-be considered. - ✓ One page biography/personal statement stating the applicant's goals & reasons for program entry.
-Please see page eight for guidelines to writing a personal statement.
+Please page seven for guidelines to writing a persona statement.
 Hand-written essays will not be considered. - ✓ Written documentation of having spent time observing radiographers in their professional setting.
-To arrange an observation at Middlesex Hospital, please contact Donna Crum or Denise Byron (before February 2016) at (860) 358-6549.
+To arrange an observation at Middlesex Hospital, please contact Donna Crum or Denise Byron (before February 2015) at (860) 358-6549.
 To complete an observation at another facility, the Observation Form must be completed by the contact person at that facility. - ✓ Mid-term grade report.
-Students taking college courses during the spring 2016 semester must have their mid-term grades sent before the April 1, 2016 deadline.
-Please see page nine for the mid-term grade report form.
+Students taking college courses during the spring 2015 semester should have their mid-term grades sent before the April 1, 2015 deadline.
+Please see page eight for the mid-term grade report form. - ✓ Immunization record.
+This includes documentation for Measles, Mumps, Rubella (MMR) and Varicella (chicken pox).
+Certain exemptions may apply.
+For example, students born on or before December 31, 1956 are exempt from the MMR requirement only.
+Students born in the United States before January 1, 1980 are exempt from the varicella requirement only.
+Students must also have a 2 step Tuberculosis test record documentation within 1 year of the start of the program.